Parish Church of St. Helena: Architecture

 St. Helena's Church is considered emblematic of colonial Georgian architecture, with its west facade representing the Federal style in particular.

 The church's prominent west end steeple was added in 1942 to a period design by Albert Simons.
 The church did not have a steeple between 1817 and 1942 and likely not before.
 An adjacent parish house was built in 1962.

-Cemetery
+Graveyard

 The historic church sits in St. Helena's Old Church Yard, which was also dedicated in 1724.
-Notable interments in the cemetery include early Beaufort colonist John "Tuscarora Jack" Barnwell, his grandson and South Carolina militia general John Barnwell, and Confederate Army generals Richard H. Anderson and Stephen Elliott Jr..
+Notable interments in the graveyard include early Beaufort colonist John "Tuscarora Jack" Barnwell, his grandson and South Carolina militia general John Barnwell, and Confederate Army generals Richard H. Anderson and Stephen Elliott Jr.

 Ministries

 St. Helena's currently holds weekly services in the historic sanctuary, in the parish hall, on Fripp Island and at Habersham, a planned community west of Beaufort.
 Since 1925, St. Helena's has held an annual service at the NRHP-listed Old Sheldon Church ruins.